History of Poland (1939–1945): Background

 The bloody ethnic conflict exploded during World War II in areas of today's western Ukraine, inhabited at that time by Ukrainians and a Polish minority (and until recently by Jews, most of whom had been killed by the Nazis before 1943).
-The Ukrainians, who blamed the Poles for preventing the emergence of their national state and for Poland's nationality policies (such as military colonization in Kresy), undertook during the interwar years a campaign of terror led by the Organization of Ukrainian Nationalists (OUN).
+The Ukrainians blamed the Poles for preventing the emergence of their national state as a result of the outcomes of their conflict at the end of World War I and for Poland's nationality policies (such as military colonization in Kresy).
+Ukraininan partisans therefore undertook a campaign of terror during the interwar years, led by the Organization of Ukrainian Nationalists (OUN).
 Under Piłsudski and his successors the Polish state authorities responded with harsh pacification measures.
 The events that unfolded in the 1940s were a legacy of this bitterness and also a result of other factors, such as the activities of Nazi Germany and the Soviet Union.
 Ukrainians, generally assigned by the Nazis the same inferior status as Poles, in many practical respects received more favorable treatment.
 However, the Germans thwarted the Ukrainian attempts to establish a Ukrainian state, imprisoned Ukrainian leaders, and split the occupied lands that Ukrainians considered theirs into two administrative units.
 Following the Soviet victory at Stalingrad, the Ukrainian nationalists feared a repeat of the post-World War I scenario: a power vacuum left by the exhausted great powers and a Polish armed takeover of western Ukraine.
 Aiming for a country without any Poles or Polish interests left, the Ukrainian Insurgent Army (UPA) undertook to create an ethnically homogenous Ukrainian society by physically eliminating the Poles.
 The German occupiers, whose long-standing policy was to aggravate further the Polish-Ukrainian enmity, for the most part, did not intervene in the resulting campaigns of ethnic cleansing.